 - Several kinds of source to source program transformations such as program specialization, slicing, partial evaluation of a program, program parallelization (taking granularity control into account), inclusion of run-time tests for assertions which cannot be checked completely at compile-time, etc.

-- The abstract model of the program inferred by the analyzers is used in the system to certify that an untrusted mobile code is safe w.r.t. the given policy (i.e., an abstraction-carrying code approach to mobile code safety).
+- The abstract model of the program inferred by the analyzers can be used to certify that untrusted mobile code is safe w.r.t. a given policy (this implements the abstraction-carrying code approach to mobile code safety).

-The information generated by analysis, the assertions in the system specifications are all written in the same assertion language, which is in turn also used by the Ciao system documentation generator, lpdoc.
+The information generated by analysis, program properties to be verified, descriptions of the system libraries, directives provided to guide analysis, etc. are all written in the same assertion language, which is in turn also processed by the Ciao system documentation generator, lpdoc.